Planning a Trip

 •DISPOSE OF WASTE PROPERLY

 Dumpsters are available at all access points; do not burn or bury trash - pack it in, pack it out - including trash, litter, leftover food and garbage.
-Latrines are available at all access points; if facilities are otherwise not available, human waste should be deposited in "catholes" dug 6 to 8 inches deep and at least 200 feet from the water.
+Latrines are also available at all access points; if facilities are otherwise not available, human waste should be deposited in "catholes" dug 6 to 8 inches deep and at least 200 feet from the water.
 Carry wash water away from the river, use biodegradable soap, and dispose of in the soil at least 200 feet from shore or other nearby water sources.

 •LEAVE WHAT YOU FIND